-- 1. Log into your switch management page (see "Access your switch management page" on page 7). - 2.
-Click on System, and click on IPv6 Neighbor Settings. - 3.
+- 1. Log into your switch management page (see "Access your switch management page" on page 11). - 2.
+Click on System, IPv6, and click on Neighbor Settings. - 3.
 Review the settings.
-When you have completed making changes, click Apply to save the settings. - Neighbor IPv6 Address: Specifies the neighbor IPv6 address.

-Link Layer MAC Address: Specifies the link layer MAC address.
+When you have completed making changes, click Apply to save the settings. - Interface VLAN: Sets the value of the VLAN - Neighbor IPv6 Address: Specifies the neighbor IPv6 address. - Link Layer MAC Address: Specifies the link layer MAC address.
 Click Add to save the entry to the list.